TheContrappostoShop/Prometheus_Config/README.md

 ./Prometheus_Config/prometheus_install.sh
 ```

+This script will install NanoDLP as well as all of the NanoDLP and Klipper
+configuration files.
+The last step of the script will start the
+[KIAUH](https://github.com/th33xitus/kiauh) Klipper installation script, which
+you will use to install Klipper, Moonraker, and your preferred UI.

 Alternatively, you may simply clone the repository, and copy the files to their
 destinations manually.
 See below for a detailed listing of the included files
 and their proper destinations (Coming soon!).